FindMySchool LogoFindMySchool

 Disclaimer: The FMS Inspection Score is an independent analysis by FindMySchool.
 It is not endorsed by or affiliated with Ofsted or ISI.
 Always refer to the official Ofsted or ISI report for the full picture of a school’s inspection outcome.

 Milnthorpe Primary School is a community primary in Milnthorpe, serving children from age 3 in Nursery through to Year 6.
 The academic picture is notably strong for a state primary.
-In 2024, 87% of pupils met the expected standard in reading, writing and maths combined, compared with an England average of 62%.
-Reading and mathematics scaled scores (109 and 110) also sit well above typical national benchmarks.
+In the 2025 dataset, 90% of pupils met the expected standard in reading, writing and maths combined.
+Reading and mathematics scaled scores (109 and 111) also sit well above typical national benchmarks.

 This is not a huge school, with single-age classes from Nursery to Year 6 and a published capacity of 210.
 That size tends to suit children who thrive when staff know families well, but still want enough peers for friendship breadth.